course-details-portlet

 • Assess their own artistic work and take responsibility for their own academic and professional development

-• Negotiate and collaborate efficiently with others to initiate artistic projects Successful completion of the course, which results in an exhibited project in a group exhibition and passing an oral defense are the requirements needed to earn an MFA degree.
+• Negotiate and collaborate efficiently with others to initiate artistic projects.
+Successful completion of the course results in the presentation of a project and passing an oral defense, which are the requirements needed to earn an MFA degree.

 Learning methods and activities